PrisonTeam/Prison/docs/knownissues_v3.2.x.md

 - Convert AutoFeaturesConfig to a Singleton.
 GUI is having issues with consistency?

-- For `/ranks player <playerName>` add a optional perm to list all permissions that match a pattern.
-This will allow checking to see if a player has a specfic perm.

 - Provide util functions that can run other commands for the players.
 Could be useful to for BlockEvents.